axibase/atsd/finance/ohlcv-export.md

 # Export OHLCV

-## Description

-Calculates OHLCV and VWAP period statistics (time bars) from raw trades and returns data in CSV format.
+The endpoint calculates OHLCV and VWAP period statistics (time bars) from raw trades and returns data in CSV format.

 ## Request